-With the open enrollment period for purchasing individual health insurance on the federal and state exchanges starting on November 1, I’m doing a series of pieces to make it easier for freelancers to make informed choices about their healthcare.
-Stay tuned this for more installments throughout the month of October.
+With the open enrollment period for purchasing individual health insurance on the federal and state exchanges starting on November 1, I’m doing a series of posts to make it easier for freelancers to make informed choices about their healthcare.
+Stay tuned for more installments throughout the month of October.

 From 2009 until 2011, in the bad old days before Obamacare, I had no health insurance.
 It was a reckless gamble on my own health, but at that time, freelancers without a day job or a spouse with an employer plan were forced to make a distressing choice: pay for expensive, often-shoddy individual insurance, or go without and risk being unable to afford the costs of an unexpected medical event.